 Spinal cord injuries

 While many of these injuries may be self-resolving and require little medical attention, some have the potential to cause long-term medical complications.
 As a result, it is advisable for anyone who sustains an injury while playing a school-sponsored sport to discuss their case with an attorney as soon as possible.

 Contact a Newnan personal injury attorney for a free consultation

 Students who are injured in accidents that occur in the course of a school-sponsored sport may be able to recover significant financial compensation from their school, another player, a coach, or the manufacturer of sports equipment, as well as other parties.
-To schedule a free consultation with one of our lawyers, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation with one of our lawyers, call Shane Smith Law today at (770) 487-8999.